Melbourne Travel Guide: The World’s Most Liveable City?

-There’s no getting away from it, along with Sydney, Melbourne is the most expensive city in Australia This is simply because it is one of the two main cities in the country and you will generally pay more everything than you would visiting Brisbane for example.
+There’s no getting away from it, along with Sydney, Melbourne is the most expensive city in Australia This is simply because it is one of the two main cities in the country.
+You will generally pay more for everything than if you were to visit Brisbane .

 There are a few cheap hostels in Melbourne, but generally, you’ll be paying over $30 a night for a bed.
 This increases when there is a big event on such as the Australian Open or F1.
 Most hostels do include free breakfast and wifi, but there are a few that don’t so be sure to check before you book!

 If you’re planning on eating out in Melbourne, then you might want to think about limiting how much you do it.
 Thie costs can add up quickly if you’re not careful.
 Alcohol costs a lot and you can expect to pay $10 in places for a beer!
 It’s not even a pint either, due to the crazy Australian measurements!